Thursday, March 16, 2000 around 4 pm

 (captured by Leander Fire Dept)

-This is a re-enactment of the ground zero view I had of the tornado at the moment I retreated to cover just milliseconds before it hit Mike and Kelly Bouldin's home.
+This is a simulated ground zero view I had of the tornado at the moment just before I retreated to cover just milliseconds before it hit Mike and Kelly Bouldin's home.
 Ronald Taylor's roof is the simulated debris here, and this image depicts the picture in my mind that I shall never forget.
 Notice that except for the swirling roofing material, the tornado was otherwise invisible to me.

 The Bouldin house on Greening Way showing classic F2 tornado damage.
 This is where I began my house to house search for injured neighbors.
 I found a very shaken but uninjured Bouldin family inside.

 The side of Ron Taylor's home showing the area very near touchdown.